lkodinsson/MARS/Basic/PHB.md

 A long rest requires about eight hours of sleep.
 If a long rest is interrupted part way, then it is considered incomplete and only half of the normal resources are restored.
 The long rest may be resumed to restore the remaining resources.

 Characters with substantial wounds will require substantial rest to recover.
-Other characters may treat the wounds of a character performing a long rest by using the medicine skill against a difficulty of 10.
+Other characters may treat the wounds of another character performing a long rest by using the medicine skill against a difficulty of 10 (moderate).
 If successful, the amount of health that characters heals during their long rest is increased by 1 to 2.

-For the purposes of recovering resources, any short rests not taken are considered taken during a long rest.
+For the purpose of recovering resources, any short rests not taken during the day are considered taken during a long rest.

-For example: If you took a single short rest (of the two permitted), then took a long rest at the end of the day, you would recover your resources during that long rest as if it was combined with an additional short.
-If you didn't take any rests during that day, then it would be as if all your rests were combined.
+For example: If you took a single short rest (of the two permitted), then took a long rest at the end of the day, you would recover your resources during that long rest as if it was combined with an additional short rest.
+If you didn't take any short rests during the day, then it would be as if all of your rests were combined.

 # Creating a Character